Cornell-CS5454-Fall2014/i-am-here-server/README.md

       }
     ]
     ```
-* **POST** /occupancy (required parameter: **name**)
+* **POST** /occupancy (required parameter: **name**, optional parameter: **image-b64**)
-    - Submit a new occupancy entry.
+    - Submit a new occupancy entry with name and optionally a profile image encoded in Base64 format.
-    - Return the newly created occupancy entry with its id, which is required when updating the entry E.g.:
+    - Return the newly created occupancy entry along with its id, which is required when updating the entry E.g.:

     ```json
     { "id" : 48,